decred/contractor-mgmt/README.md

 CockroachDB is used by cmswww as storage for users, invoices and other data.
 Some data, such as invoices, are pulled from politeiad when cmswww starts and are added to the database.

-To set up CockroachDB for use with cmswww, follow these steps:
+To set up CockroachDB for use with cmswww, you can either do this manually or, on Linux, using go-task if you prefer.

+##### Manual method

   1. Install [CockroachDB](https://www.cockroachlabs.com/docs/stable/install-cockroachdb-windows.html).